google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 ### Avoid inflating Analytics pageviews {: #analytics }

 Be careful if you're using Analytics on your site.
-Prerendering pages will may result in inflated pageviews.
+Prerendering pages may result in inflated pageviews.
 Specifically, **you'll see 2x the number of hits**, one hit when headless Chrome renders the page and another when the user's browser renders it.